Wang Thong River

 The Wang Thong River (แคววังทอง, RTGS: Khwae Wang Thong, [kʰwɛː waŋ tʰɔːŋ], also known as the Khek River) is a river in Thailand.
 Its source lies in the Phetchabun Mountains in the Khao Kho District, Thailand.

 It flows through Thung Salaeng Luang National Park and forms Namtok Sri Dit and Namtok Kaeng Sopha (Kaeng Sopha Waterfall) in the Wang Thong District of Phitsanulok Province, and finally flows through into the Bang Krathum District, passing through Ban Sam Ruen and on to the border of Phitsanulok and Phichit, where it drains into the Nan River at 16°31′06″N 100°19′36″E.

 The land drained by the Wang Thong River is part of the Nan Basin and the Chao Phraya Watershed.

 Etymology

 Of the names Khek and Wang Thong, Khek (Thai: เข็ก) is the older name for the river.
-The work Khek is another name for the ethnicity more commonly known as Hakka.
+The word 'Khek' is also another name for the ethnicity more commonly known as Hakka.
 The two words are cognates of Chinese 客家 (meaning house-guest).

 The river derives its modern name Wang Thong from its path through Amphoe Wang Thong.
 The first element wang (Thai: วัง) means palace.

 The second element thong (Thai: ทอง) means gold.

 This Thai word for gold was borrowed from the Tamil language of Sri Lanka.

 The name of the river translates to River of the Golden Palace.